-- 2 To review your issues: - Select your user name node to list any issues that have been added to your IDE folder. - Expand your user name node to display all reports that are available to you.
+- Select View | Issues.
+The Issues view appears. - 2 To review your issues: - Select your user name node to list any issues that have been added to your IDE folder. - Expand your user name node to display all reports that are available to you.
 Any listing reports that have been added to your IDE folder appear here.
-You can then click any of the reports to display issues. - Select the Activated Issues node to display any currently activated issues (issues that you are currently working on).

-NOTE The Related Issues node displays all issues that are associated with a particular file.
-See "Associating Issues" on page 270 for information on using this list.

-3 To view the contents of an issue, select the issue and click the View Issue button 2.
+You can then click any of the reports to display issues. - Select the Activated Issues node to display any currently activated issues (issues that you are currently working on). - The Related Issues node displays all issues that are associated with a particular file.
+See "Associating Issues" on page 209 for information on using this list. - 3 To view the contents of an issue, select the issue and click the View Issue button ?.